falconcomputing/merlin-compiler/aws/merlin-examples/vec_add/readme.md

   $ make mcc_acc

-- Generate the simulation binary of the kernel, recompile host code to use the kernel binary file into an executable named 'test_acc', and run it on the host to verify functionality.
+- Generate the simulation binary of the kernel, recompile host code to use the kernel binary file into an executable named 'test_acc_sim', and run it on the host to verify functionality.
   After running the executable, you can view profiling information in profile.mon (Intel) or sdaaccel_profile_summary.html (Xilinx).